micmonay/keybd_event/README.md

 ## Darwin (MacOS)
 This library depends on Apple's frameworks, and I did not find a solution to cross-compile from another OS to MacOS.

+By default, the keypress will be sent to the active window only, but you can use the `NewKeyBondingWithPID` and provide an integer process id.